marcov64/Lsd/Readme.txt

 It is recommended, but not required, to install the Gnuplot graphical plotting application.
 Gnuplot allows LSD to produce X-Y and other more elaborated plots but it is not otherwise needed to run LSD simulations.
 The required Gnuplot installer (64-bit preferred, except for old Windows 32-bit computers) can be downloaded from http://www.gnuplot.info .
 The step-by-step instructions to install Gnuplot are:

-1. In an internet browser, open the site http://www.gnuplot.info , choose the desired release (the last stable one is recommended), click on the respective Release link, and on the files list choose gpXXX-winYY-mingw.exe, where XXX is the current version number an YY is the Windows type (currently, gp525-win64-mingw.exe, for 64-bit Windows).
+1. In an internet browser, open the site http://www.gnuplot.info, choose the desired version (the current stable one is recommended), click on the respective Release link, and on the files list choose gpXXX-winYY-mingw.exe, where XXX is the current version number an YY is the Windows type (currently, gp527-win64-mingw.exe, for 64-bit Windows).

-2. Open Windows Explorer and double-click on the downloaded Gnuplot installer (e.g., gp525-win64-mingw.exe).
+2. Open Windows Explorer and double-click on the downloaded Gnuplot installer (e.g., gp527-win64-mingw.exe).

 3. Accept the agreement, press "Next" twice, agree with the default installation folder, press "Next", accept the proposed components to install, press "Next", accept the creation of a Start Menu item, and press "Next" again.

 4. In the "Select Additional Tasks", set the terminal type to "wxt", keep the proposed file associations, and MAKE SURE you select the "Add application directory to your PATH environment variable".
 If this option is not visible, you need to scroll down in the window to see it.
 Press "Next" and then "Install".
-When the installation is completed, press "Finish".
+When the installation is completed, press "Next" and "Finish".

 ATTENTION: If Gnuplot is not included in the Windows PATH environment variable, LSD will not be able to use Gnuplot.
 If this option is missing, Gnuplot must be installed again using the correct options as described above.